CamStreamer/CamScripterApp_packages_to_use/README.md

 ## weatherflow_app

 Script for Axis devices and Rasberry Pi that allows displaying weather measured by WeatherFlow weather stations in the camera image.

+## weighingScaleIntegration

+Script for Axis devices and Rasberry Pi that allows to display of weighing results in the image from the G&G E6000YA scale which is connected via Lantronix or PUSR USR-TCP232-302 serial converter to the network.
+The script can also send the measured results to the Axis Camera Station or Milestone.
+More [here](https://support.camstreamer.com/hc/en-us/articles/4417474957969-Electronic-scale-data-integration-with-Lantronix-and-Milestone-AXIS-VMS).